 #2 Want a better estimation?
 Try the Power Supply Calculator

 The OuterVision’s Power Supply Calculator allows you to calculate each computer component separately, such as processor, memory, graphics card, storage, monitor, and even some activity scenarios.

-The last and probably the best way to check power consumption in real-time is by using a watt meter.
-Just attach this tool into a wall socket and then plug in your PC onto it.
+The last and probably the best way to check your PC’s power consumption in real time is by using a tool called a watt meter.
+This is a device that is attached to a regular wall socket before you can plug in your computer.

 So, what do you think?
-Which one the best option to check PC’s power usage?
+Which one is the best option to check PC’s power usage?